primo14/TravelBuddy/README.md

 ### Download APK
 You can download the trial version of the app using the download button provided in the application.

+## Updates

+We will be releasing a web version soon so keep an eye out!

 ## Contact
 For any inquiries or issues, please contact primoh1997@gmail.com.